 The Fund's managers are also entitled to a performance fee when the investment performance of the Fund has exceeded the hurdle, being the performance of the MSCI World Net Total Return Index, ex Australia in Australian dollars.
 This is provided the "high watermark" has been exceeded.
 The method of calculating the fee is detailed in the Constitution and summarised in the current PDS.

 g.
 Income tax

-Under current legislation, the Fund is not subject to income tax provided unitholders are attributed and taxable income including assessable capital gains is fully distributed to unitholders.
+Under current legislation, the Fund is not subject to income tax since the Fund elected into the AMIT tax regime and unitholders will be attributed the income of the Fund.